 The panelists highlighted how the color of one’s skin can be a prominent factor in the success of an organization.
 Dr. Abhishek Bhati, who has conducted research on the effects of racial bias on funding, emphasizes that race inevitably affects access to capital, networks, and development opportunities.
 He mentions, “Social networks are attuned to wealth; you need to have time and resources in order to go out to meet people… If you are more towards the lighter skin tone, you’re more likely to be invited.”

 “Black organizations, leaders, and communities are consistently underfunded,” Matt Stephenson said.
-He pointed out that organizations run by People of Color ultimately receive a disproportionately low amount of funding, despite being best acquainted with the communities they are serving.
+He pointed out that organizations run by People of Color ultimately receive a disproportionately low amount of funding.
 This reveals the mistrust in Black leaders — most of whom are best acquainted with the communities that they are serving.
 He mentions the importance of donors to trust the leaders of organizations that are “in the community, know the community, and serve the community.”

 -by Bing Liang